Thanks for a wonderful 2024 tour season!

 Stay tuned for new dates, promotions and special events

-Passionate about history and Expo 67?
-Join our team of guides for the Habitat 67 guided tours, from May to October 2022.
+Are you passionate about history and Expo 67?
+From June to November 2024, join our team of guides for the Habitat 67 guided tours.

 Read more →